tsunami416604/azure-docs.hu-hu/articles/service-bus-messaging/service-bus-amqp-request-response.md

 )
 ```

-### <a name="receive-a-response-message"></a>A válasz üzenet
+### <a name="receive-a-response-message"></a>A válasz üzenet fogadása

-A válasz üzenet válasz hivatkozást.
+A válasz hivatkozást kap a válaszüzenet.

 ```
 responseMessage = responseLink.receiveTransfer()
 ```

-A válasz üzenet a következő formában:
+A következő formában kell megadni a válaszüzenetben:

 ```
 Message(